By Jenna Ciancia

-If you are a running travel or tourism businesses in Scotland, 2020 is likely the first time you’ve approached high season without the buzz and excitement of guests arriving, phones ringing and inboxes filling up with enquiries from people ready to visit.
+If you are running a travel or tourism business in Scotland, 2020 is likely the first time you’ve approached high season without the buzz and excitement of guests arriving, phones ringing and inboxes filling up with enquiries from people ready to visit.
 Due to COVID-19, the heady buzz of your well-oiled business has been replaced with a stream of requests for cancellations and refunds.

 What do the experts think recovery will look like?

 Luckily a host of work has been going on in the background by the Scottish Tourism Emergency Response Group (STERG) to help the sector and your business get through this crisis.
 The group, which consists of partners including VisitScotland, Scottish Tourism Alliance and the Scottish Government, has published a phased plan to help the industry to respond, reset, restart and recover from the pandemic.